linsmod/RpcOverHttp/readme.md

 - support self host and **iis intergration**.
 - **.net event** supported (required Windows8 and Server2012 when using iis-intergration).
 - support https, provide https certificate auto generation when self host mode.
-- **auto dispose** the method arguments or return value after user code when using Stream or other objects inherited from Idisposible.
+- **auto dispose** the method arguments and return value after user code when using Stream or other objects inherited from Idisposible.

 ## How to use?
 ### 1)define the interface in MyInterface.dll